bsiha22/MicroservicesA/README.md

 ### Example Request Code (Python)

-There is a given function located in the 'testReq.py' file.
+There is a given function located in the [Example File](testReq.py) file.
 The req_message() function can be copied in order to implement it.
 Once copied, requests for passwords can be made like so:

 ```python